BigJk/ImHTML/README.md

 ## Installation

-Copy `imhtml.cpp` and `imhtml.hpp` to your project and make sure that imgui and litehtml are linked.
+Copy `imhtml.cpp` and `imhtml.hpp` to your project and make sure that imgui and litehtml are linked and includes available.

 ### Linking litehtml with CMake

-You can check the example [CMakeLists.txt](CMakeLists.txt) for a usage example.
+You can check the example [CMakeLists.txt](CMakeLists.txt) for a usage in the example.

 ```
 # Download and setup litehtml